hamadalifaizer/Secure_chat_app/README.md

 ## MALICIOUS FILE INTENTED FOR EDUCATIONAL PURPOSES

 ## Description
 A secure chat system utilizing a standardized protocol (WebSockets).
 This application ensures secure and private communication between users with features like public and private messaging, user authentication, and message encryption.
+The application uses python gui making it easier to use.

 ## Features
 - **Public and Private Messaging:** Users can send messages to the public chat or privately to specific users.